On the left, a child at school with a healthy lunch, on the right, the same child has a small dinner and her mother has only tea for dinner

 General Statistics:

-• Ontario’s food banks were visited more than 3.6 million times throughout the last year, an increase of 12 percent over the previous year.
+• Ontario’s food banks were visited more than 4.3 million times throughout the last year, an increase of 42% over the last three years.

 • 91% of food banks provide services and programming beyond emergency food support.